Venture and Falcon holidays (inc. School Ventures)

 Charity information: CPAS

-Venture and Falcon holidays provide opportunities for children and young people to explore the Christian faith whole enjoying action-packed residential breaks:
+Venture and Falcon holidays provide opportunities for children and young people of all faiths or none from across the UK to explore the Christian faith while enjoying action-packed residential breaks:

 - Ventures are packed with fun activities, Bible talks and small group discussion.